GlobalEmpire/GERT/GERTi/Modules/GERTUpdate.md

  **For GERTCUpdater.lua:** Located at `"/usr/lib/GERTUpdater.cfg"`<br>
  The first line is a serialized table of config options for the program.
 As of right now, the only option is "AutoUpdate", which is false by default.
 If true, the program will install updates as soon as it receives the event from the concerned program that it is ready to install its update.
 More details on this behaviour later.<br>
- The rest is identical to `MNCUpdater.lua`, each line is a path.
+ The rest is identical to `GERTUpdateServer.lua`, each line is a path.
  >It **is** possible to add and remove modules through the API by calling `InstallNewModule()` and `RemoveModule()`.

  **Cache File:** This is used by `GERTCUpdater.lua` and `SafeUpdater.lua` to safe updates between power loss.
 It is located under `"/.SafeUpdateCache.srl"` at the root directory.<br>